-The Imperial College London is proud to offer up to ten fully-funded PhD Scholarships in Chemical Engineering.
-These scholarships are available for both UK and International applicants.
+The Imperial College London is proud to offer up to ten fully-funded PhD Positionsin Chemical Engineering.
+These opportunities are available for both UK and International applicants.

-The aim of the scholarships is to assist people to pursue further levels of academic study in three key areas increase the capacity and level of research, innovation and development activity
+The aim of The grants is to assist people to pursue further levels of academic study in three key areas increase the capacity and level of research, innovation and development activity

 Imperial College London, a science-based institution based in the centre of the capital, is regarded as one of the UK’s leading institutions.

-- Course Level: These scholarships are available to pursue PhD programme.
+- Course Level: These opportunities are available to pursue PhD programme.

-- Study Subject: These scholarships are awarded in the field of chemical engineering.
+- Study Subject: These opportunities are awarded in the field of chemical engineering.

-- Scholarship Award: These scholarships will cover both tuition fees and an annual tax-free contribution to maintenance costs of £16,553.
+- Award: These financial aid positions will cover both tuition fees and an annual tax-free contribution to maintenance costs of £16,553.

 - Nationality: UK and International

-- Number of Scholarships: Up to 10 fully-funded scholarships are available.
+- Number of Awards: Up to 10 fully-funded opportunities are available.

-- Eligible Countries: Applicants from all over the world are eligible for these scholarships.
+- Eligible Countries: Applicants from all over the world are eligible for these endowments.

 - Entrance Requirements: Applicants must have obtained (or be heading for) a First Class Honours degree at Master’s level (or equivalent) in chemical engineering, another branch of engineering or a related science.